-Grant Thornton South Africa's roots can be traced back over 100 years.
-Today we are firmly ranked as leaders in our chosen markets.
+Grant Thornton's roots in South Africa can be traced back over 100 years.
+Today we are firmly ranked as the leader in our chosen markets.

-Grant Thornton provides assurance,tax, advisory and outsourcing services to dynamic organisations in both the private and public sectors.
-This includes listed companies, large privately held businesses and private equity-backed organisations.
+Grant Thornton provides assurance, tax, advisory and outsourcing services to dynamic organisations in both the private and public sectors.
+This includes listed companies, privately held businesses and private equity-backed organisations.
 In the public sector we work with national, provincial and local government as well as State Owned Enterprises and Development Finance Institutions.

-We employ 1100 people in South africa with 100 partners and directors.
-Grant Thornton has a natural presence with 11 offices - Bloemfontein, Cape Town, Durban, George, Johannesburg, Nelspruit, Polokwane, Port Elizabeth, Pretoria, Rustenburg and Somerset West.
+We employ 1 100 people in South Africa with 100 partners and directors.
+Grant Thornton has 11 offices - Bloemfontein, Cape Town, Durban, Johannesburg, Nelspruit, Polokwane, Port Elizabeth, Pretoria, Rustenburg, Somerset West and Southern Cape.

-South Africa is also a major force in the Africa network, with member firms in Algeria, Botswana, Congo, Côte d'Ivoire, Egypt, Ethiopia, Gabon, Guinea, Kenya, Libya, Mauritius, Morocco, Mozambique, Namibia, Nigeria, Senegal, Tanzania, Togo, Tunisia, Uganda, Zambia and Zimbabwe.
+Grant Thornton has a presence in 24 countries in Africa: Algeria, Botswana, Congo, Côte d'Ivoire, Egypt, Ethiopia, Gabon, Guinea, Kenya, Libya, Mauritius, Morocco, Mozambique, Namibia, Nigeria, Rwanda, Senegal, South Africa, Tanzania, Togo, Tunisia, Uganda, Zambia and Zimbabwe.
 We are ideally positioned to facilitate clients' expansion plans in these countries.

-We approach all assignments by combining international experience with local business and technnical expetise.
-At Grant Thornton we pride ourselves on providing a parner-led service for all our clients.
+We approach all assignments by combining international experience with local business and technical expertise.
+At Grant Thornton we pride ourselves on providing a partner-led service for all our clients.

-More than 42,000 Grant Thornton people, across over 130 countries, are focused on making a difference to clients, colleagues and the communicaties in which we live and work.
+More than 47 000 Grant Thornton people, in over 142 countries, are focused on making a difference to our clients, colleagues and the communities in which we live and work.